minhphanhvu/postit/README.md

 ### Functionalities

-* Allow users to register
+* Allow users to register and post their articles

+* Allow users to make comments on each post

 * Allow users to vote on their favorite posts and comments

+* AJAX to reduce performance cost

+* Use slug to expose URLs

 ## Instructions for development environment